NIMH Clinical Trials Funding Opportunity Announcements - Applicant FAQs

 No. The only trials currently allowed for submission under the parent FOAs are those for biomarker development.
 All other clinical trial applications submitted to the NIMH must be in response to specific FOAs and may not be submitted to any NIH parent FOA announcements.

-- 12. Which types of clinical studies involving a clinical trial component may be submitted to the parent R01 or R21 announcements, as outlined in NOT-MH-14-007?
-Can collaborative R01 clinical studies be submitted?
+- 13. Which types of clinical studies involving a clinical trial component may be submitted to the parent R01 or R21 announcements, as outlined in NOT-MH-14-007?

 a.
 Biomarker Studies: NOT-MH-14-007 states that "Applications…that utilize a clinical trial component…to examine potential novel biomarkers of treatment response for the intervention, rather than to test for efficacy," can be submitted under the parent R01 and R21 announcements.
 To clarify, there are two scenarios in which a trial can be submitted under these mechanisms: